*Colorism is written about on this date in c 1500. Colorism is discrimination based on skin color, also known as shadeism.

 Sports

 A 2018 study found evidence that non-black voters in Heisman Trophy voting were biased against non-black players.
 A 2021 study found that Black NBA players were 30% more likely to exit the league in any given season than white players with similar player statistics.
-A 2019 study found that after controlling for objective measures of performance, broadcast commentators were "more likely to discuss the performance and mental abilities of lighter-skinned players and the physical characteristics of darker-skinned players" in the Men’s Division I Basketball Tournament.
+A 2019 study found that after controlling for objective performance measures, broadcast commentators were "more likely to discuss the performance and mental abilities of lighter-skinned players and the physical characteristics of darker-skinned players" in the Men’s Division I Basketball Tournament.

 A 2020 report found that football commentators were likelier to praise white players for their intelligence and leadership qualities while criticizing Black players for lacking those attributes.
 Black players were four times more likely to be praised for their strength and seven times more likely for their speed.
 A 2017 study found that racially resentful whites become less likely to favor salaries for college athletes when they are primed to think about African Americans.
 Several meta-analyses find extensive evidence of ethnic and racial discrimination in hiring in the North American and European labor markets.

 In 2013, a young Black girl in New York produced a revealing video, “A Girl Like Me,” to support the reality of colorism in the 21st century.
-A 2016 meta-analysis of 738 correspondence tests in 43 separate studies conducted in OECD countries between 1990 and 2015 finds extensive racial discrimination used within the European and North American hiring process.
-Equivalent minority candidates need to send around 50% more applications than majority candidates to be invited for an interview.
+A 2016 meta-analysis of 738 correspondence tests in 43 separate studies conducted in OECD countries between 1990 and 2015 finds extensive racial discrimination within the European and North American hiring process.
+Equivalent minority candidates must send around 50% more applications than majority candidates to be invited for an interview.
 Recent research in the U.S. shows that socioeconomic and health inequality among African Americans along the color continuum is often similar or even larger in magnitude than what exists between whites and African Americans.